batubyte/Hacking-Lab/README.md

 # Hakkamichi

-Hakkā no michi, ハッカーの道 as "The Hacker's Way"
+Hakkā no michi, ハッカーの道 as "The way of hacker"

 Python-based GUI hacking lab designed to provide an interactive platform for learning, testing, and experimenting with various hacking techniques in a graphical user interface environment.